7 Warning Signs of Gaslighting in Relationships and How to Stop It

 I speak from personal experience when I say that once you’ve been gaslighted, you start to allow the cynical audience in your own head to gaslight you.
 This starts an internal war with your intuition, which leaves you feeling completely helpless (and even more of a sitting duck for anyone whose egoic meal ticket is total control over your emotional weather).
 This is something that I still struggle with every day.
 I have to remind myself that the proverbial light has actually been dimmed and that I’m not just imagining things – as heartbreaking as it is to remind myself of.

-What is Gaslighting in a relationship?
+What is Gaslighting and emotional abuse in a relationship?

 Not all toxic and abusive relationships involve gaslighting, but ALL relationships that involve gaslighting are abusive and toxic relationships.